SGM GOAL / Materials Science and Engineering

 Assessment method: Continuous assessment.

-Work-study program: possible from the 2nd year onwards
+Work-study program: available starting in the 2nd year

 lessons